 Step 3 - Mix your wet ingredients.
 Combine oil, brown sugar, carrot puree, and egg in a small bowl and mix it all together well.

 Step 4 - Mix your dry ingredients.
-Combine flour, oatmeal, baking powder, baking soda, and salt in another larger bowl and mix well.
+Combine flour, oatmeal, almonds, baking powder, baking soda, and salt in another larger bowl and mix well.

 Step 5 - Add the wet ingredients into the dry and stir well with a nice big spoon until you don't see any loose dry ingredients in the bowl (or in your stand mixer) - 10-15 stirs should do it.
 You'll have a lumpy batter - that's okay!
 The carrots and oatmeal will be lumpy and that's good.
 Don't over mix or your muffins will be dense, and nobody wants a dense muffin!
 You want airy fluffy muffins.